TIGRLab/documentation/docs/data/Data-Organization.md

 ## Overview
 The data on the TIGRlab system lives in `/archive/data` (this is identical to `/archive/data/data-2.0`).

-Briefly, MRI data is uploaded to our [XNAT database](http://da55.pet.utoronto.ca:5004), downloaded into `/archive/data` by [`datman`](https://github.com/TIGRLab/datman), and then further inspected and pre-processed by various pipelines managed by `datman`.
+Briefly, MRI data is uploaded to our [XNAT database](https://xnat.camh.ca/xnat/), downloaded into `/archive/data` by [`datman`](https://github.com/TIGRLab/datman), and then further inspected and pre-processed by various pipelines.
 All important metadata is also stored here regarding data quality and organization.

 The folder structure for a typical project will look like this:
 ```
-/archive/data/SPINS
+/archive/data/STUDYID
     bin/
     data/
     docs/
     logs/
     metadata/
     qc/
-    website/
+    pipelines/
     README.md
 ```

 **bin/**

-Contains scripts run on a particular project.
-Every project has a `run.sh` file, with is run ever night.
-This nightly run **manages everything found in data/**.
-If you have a question about what is / is not being done to our data, start here.
+Contains any scripts that we run on the project.
+Every project has a `run_data_kimel.sh` script in this folder that we run nightly.
+If you have any questions about what processing is happening on a project check this file first.
+Some older projects also have a `run_pipelines_scc.sh` file in this directory which contains commands we _used_ to run on the data using the SCC.
+We no longer run any nightly processing on the SCC so these are retained mostly for record keeping.

 **data/**